shanchih/Seaspan/Seaspan/Helm/EmployeeMaster.md

 # IMOHCM27_HELM_HCM_EMPLOYEE_MASTER_OUT
 ## Overview
 This OIC integration is designed to extract employee data (both new hires and updates) from Oracle HCM Cloud using Atom Feeds and deliver it to an SFTP location.
-The integration follows a scheduled approach with delta tracking capabilities.
+The integration follows a scheduled approach with delta tracking capabilities.tate  tartie

 ##  Integration Flow